-If your store contains configurable products, you can customize Magento 2 configurable product price: the way to calculate tier prices for children products.
-By using Magento 2 Configurable Product Wholesale Display or Matrix View extension, tier prices are calculated based on the total quantity of children products added to cart
+If your store does sell configurable products, you can customize Magento 2 configurable product price: the way to calculate tier prices for children products.
+By using Magento 2 Configurable Product Wholesale Display, Grid Table View or Matrix View extension, tier prices are calculated based on the total quantity of children products added to cart.

 4. Option Price